 PEDAGOGY

-My teaching offers a well-rounded musical training which includes different areas of music studies:
+My teaching philosophy aims to provide a comprehensive musical education, encompassing various areas of music studies:

 THEORY